Nginiiig!: Format

-The show is presented as a docu-drama wherein it features real reality horror-action-thriller and paranormal stories through re-enactments based on the victims' account of the horrifying events.
+The show is presented as a docudrama wherein it features real footage of paranormal stories through re-enactments based on the victims' account of the horrifying events.
 The victims are interviewed about the events that took place in the haunted venues and actors and actresses play them in the reconstructions.
-Similarly to the Undas episodes of the ABS-CBN telemagazine news program Magandang Gabi, Bayan, the haunted venues serve as studio settings for the show.
+Similarly to the Undas episodes of the ABS-CBN telemagazine news program Magandang Gabi...
+Bayan, the haunted venues serve as studio settings for the show.

 Cancellation

 Director Luis Santiago, died on June 8, 2005.
 Santiago, who had just completed a feature film version of the show, was passing by a bar in Makati when an intoxicated patron suddenly brandished a firearm and opened fire indiscriminately.
 A stray bullet from the shooting hit the director, fatally injuring him.
 Despite that, the series continued with an unnamed new director until its end on April 8, 2006.

 Spin-offs

 Nginiiig: The Hidden Files and Nginiiig: Paranormal Investigation aired on the now defunct Studio 23, the latter was hosted by members of the Streetboys.